 When did My Chemical Romance split and what was the reason?

-As this month sees Gerard Way and co announce their reunion with live dates, we delve into why the band split in the first place.
+As this month sees Gerard Way and co release sell tickets for their UK dates, we delve into why the band split in the first place.

 My Chemical Romance delighted their legions of fans around the world when they announced their reunion last week.

 The Welcome to the Black Parade band - who are comprised of Frank Iero, Gerard Way, Mikey Way and Ray Toro - confirmed they were getting the band back together, with what looked like a one-off show at LA's Shrine Expo Hall in 2019.

 Now, the emo rockers have announced three more live dates for early next year, which will take them to Australia, New Zealand and Japan.

 But as Gerard Way and co prepare to return to the stage for the first time in seven years, we ask: when did they first split and why?

 When and why did My Chemical Romance split up?

 MCR officially announced their split on 22 March 2013.